Advances in Pain Management in 2020 and Beyond

 - 63 percent of people go to their family doctor for pain; 25 percent see a chiropractor; 15 percent visit a doctor specializing in pain

 These numbers speak for themselves.
-With so many people facing pain on a daily basis, it is no wonder there is a need for medicine to catch up.
+With so many people facing pain daily, it is no wonder there is a need for medicine to catch up.
 Thanks to advances in pain management and a different viewpoint on how to properly manage pain, more and more people are finding long-term relief that doesn’t involve taking pain medications.

 How Pain Management Has Changed